oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/platform-designer/Readme.md

    ```

 4. From a shell with oneAPI environment, launch the Quartus GUI.
 It's easiest to use the same shell you used to compile the `add_example` oneAPI design.
    > **NOTE**: You may have to add a path to Quartus to your system's `PATH` environment variable.
-Directions for this are available in the Quartus documentation.
+Directions for this are available in the Quartus documentation [Section 4.5: Setting Quartus Prime Environment Variables](https://www.intel.com/content/www/us/en/docs/programmable/683472/current/setting-environment-variables.html).

    Linux: